Skip to main content

 AND

 2) At the end of your paper in a list of sources.
-This list is called “References,” “Works Cited,” or “Bibliography.”
+Depending on the citation style, this list is called “References,” “Works Cited,” or “Bibliography.”

 All the sources in your list must include the complete information needed to identify and retrieve that source (author’s name, title of work, date of publication, URL, etc.).